qbead/qbeadWebsite/content/book/vectors.md

 ::: intro-box
 Scientist and engineers use drawings of arrows to denote position and motion.
-They are called vectors and as thinking about them make many motion-related problems much easier.
+They are called vectors and using them makes many motion-related problems much easier.
 :::

 Doodling is a crucial and empowering tool used by artists, scientists, and engineers.
 Many great inventions, many ideas that have changed the world, were born out of a lively conversation and scribble on a napkin.
-The process of rendering our thoughts in drawings allows us to clarify and better understand our own thoughts and leads us to more clearly communicate our ideas to others.
+The process of rendering our ideas in drawings allows us to clarify and better understand our own thoughts and leads us to more clearly communicate our ideas to others.

 One of the most important elements of many scientific doodles is the arrow.
 We use arrows to denote directions, positions, orientations, flows, motions,